 MIC Electronics already has arrangements with one of India’s leading oil companies, the Indian Oil Corporation, to distribute these lamps in seven other states of the country.
 The lamps can be recharged by either solar panels or biofuel-powered generating centres.

 Bihar is one of the least developed state of India with lack of basic facilities like power supply and economic opportunities of growth and development.
 This prompts people in rural areas to migrate to metropolitan cities like New Delhi and Mumbai.
 Like thousands of other villages in India several villages in Bihar do not have access to power supply.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 Rural Electrification and Carbon Emissions